przemek83/penna-model/README.md

 # Licensing
 Software is licenced under MIT licence.

-The project uses the following software and licenses:
+The project uses the following open-source software:
-* yaml-cpp TODO,
+* Yaml-cpp is a YAML parser library for C++ with a MIT license (more info: https://github.com/jbeder/yaml-cpp),
-* Catch2 TODO,
+* Catch2 is a testing framework for C++ with a BSL-1.0 license (more info: https://github.com/catchorg/Catch2).
-* Argparse TODO.
+* Argparse is an argument parser for C++ with a MIT license (more info: https://github.com/p-ranav/argparse).

 # Testing
 TODO